 The Final Rule was published by DOD on Oct.
 21, 2016, followed by the release of Revision 1 from NIST of its NIST SP 800-171 standard in December 2016.
 To assist industry with implementing the 110 controls contained in the newly revised NIST SP 800-171, NIST released a draft “Assessment Guide” in November 2017 and followed that with a final version of the guide in June 2018.

-AIA continues to engage with DOD, involved federal agencies and other trade associations in an effort to find acceptable implementation practices and is developing a standard that can be applied across industry focused on the security of systems rather than compliance with a specific set of static controls.
+AIA continues to engage with DOD, involved federal agencies and other trade associations in an effort to find acceptable implementation practices.
+We have developed a standard that can be applied across industry focused on the security of systems rather than compliance with a specific set of static controls.